thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/function-based-on-telemetry-from-two-devices.md

 ---

-This tutorial will show how to calculate delta-function based on readings from two temperature sensors that placed inside and otherside the warehouse.
+This tutorial will show how to calculate temperature delta based on readings from the indoor warehouse thermometer and outdoor warehouse thermometer.

 * TOC
 {:toc}

 ## Use case

-Let's assume you have a warehouse with two temperature sensors.
-For example, one of them is placed inside the warehouse and another one outside.
-In this tutorial, we will configure ThingsBoard Rule Engine to automatically calculate the delta of temperatures in the warehouse and outside based on the latest readings from temperature sensors.
+Let's assume you have a warehouse with two thermometers: indoor and outdoor.
+In this tutorial, we will configure ThingsBoard Rule Engine to automatically calculate the delta of temperatures inside and outside the warehouse based on the latest readings from temperature sensors.
-Please note that this is just a simple theoretical use case to demonstrate the capabilities of the platform.
-You can use this tutorial as a basis for much more complex scenarios.

 ## Prerequisites